mmichie/m28/docs/features/control-flow.md

 1. **Expressions vs. Statements**: Most control structures are expressions that return values, not just statements
 2. **Short-Circuit Evaluation**: Logical operators (`and`, `or`) use short-circuit evaluation
 3. **Implicit Sequencing**: Multiple expressions in a body are implicitly wrapped in a `begin` block
-4. **Scope**: Variables defined within a block are visible only within that block and nested blocks
+4. **Lexical Scoping**: Each control flow construct creates its own environment, ensuring proper variable scoping
+5. **Propagating Control Signals**: Break, continue, and return signals properly propagate through nested contexts
-5. **Truthiness**: M28 follows Python's rules for truthiness, where `False`, `None`, `0`, empty collections, and empty strings are considered falsy
+6. **Truthiness**: M28 follows Python's rules for truthiness, where `False`, `None`, `0`, empty collections, and empty strings are considered falsy
+7. **Environment Isolation**: Variables defined within conditional blocks are properly isolated to maintain clean scoping

+M28 implements these control flow constructs as special forms in `special_forms/control_flow.go`, with careful attention to environment handling and control flow signal propagation.